OsamaSaberB/BrightCalc/README.md

 # BrightCalc
-Just a regular calculator but that is Bright!
+SWIFT iOS regular calculator but that is Bright!
-SWIFT iOS project